Pratyaksh Mehrotra

 Let’s go back in time.
 It’s 2017 – Elon has replied “How much is it?” to a user who suggested he buy it when Musk originally expressed his love for Twitter.
 Turns out it was a joke… for then.
 He wasn’t going to buy Twitter, was he?

 Fast forward to the first quarter of 2022.
 In a TED interview in April, Elon said free speech was a "societal imperative for a functioning democracy".
-That's one thing that I encourage.
-I’m a hardcore free-speech advocate.
+I agree with the line simply because I’m a hardcore free-speech advocate.
 In her book ‘The Friends of Voltaire’, Evelyn Beatrice Hall wrote the phrase “I disapprove of what you say, but I will defend till my death your right to say it”.
 This quote was written to reflect Voltaire’s principles, but it’s often miscredit to Voltaire and used as a phrase to describe the principle of free speech.
 Likewise, I'll defend free speech until the end of time.

 One day before Twitter Inc. v Elon Musk’s trial was set to begin, Musk closed his buyout of the company for $44 billion at $54.20 per share, and Tweeted “the bird is freed”.
 Then, he merged Twitter Inc. with X Holdings I, Inc., Elon’s holdings company.

 First things first, he fired CEO Parag Agarwal, CFO Ned Segal, and Vijaya Gadde, Head of Legal at Twitter.
-This allowed fresh air to rush in!
+This allowed fresh air to rush in.
 Then, he proceeded to freeze its deployment pipelines.
 This meant that engineers weren’t allowed to modify Twitter’s public version anymore.
 Part of the reason behind this is because of the hardcore cultural shift Twitter was set to go through.
-Exciting times are ahead!
+Uncertain times were ahead.

 After he put Twitter into read-only mode, Musk assumed his position as CEO or ‘Chief Twit’ and called his favourite engineers from Tesla and Neuralink to meet with top-tier Product Managers at Twitter and assess its codebase.